Cano Health Inc. (CANO) EPS is poised to hit -0.14 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Cano Health Inc. (CANO)

-Going through the that latest performance of [Cano Health Inc., CANO].
-Its last 5-days volume of 3.13 million was inferior to the volume of 7.46 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 26.99% While, its Average True Range was 0.1174.
+[Cano Health Inc., CANO] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 62.81% While, its Average True Range was 0.1376.

-Raw Stochastic average of Cano Health Inc. (CANO) in the period of the previous 100 days is set at 26.18%, which indicates a major rise in contrast to 20.00% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 68.33% that was lower than 131.32% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Cano Health Inc. (CANO) in the period of the previous 100 days is set at 49.03%, which indicates a major fall in contrast to 80.43% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 123.76% that was lower than 131.99% volatility it exhibited in the past 100-days period.